NVIDIA/gpu-operator/README.md

 # Import this GPU metrics dashboard from Grafana https://grafana.com/grafana/dashboards/11578
 ```

+## Changelog
+### New Features
+- Added support for Helm v3.
+Note that installing the GPU Operator using Helm v2 is no longer supported.
+- Added support for Red Hat OpenShift 4 (4.1, 4.2 and 4.3) using Red Hat Enterprise Linux Core OS (RHCOS) on GPU worker nodes.
+- GPU Operator now deploys NVIDIA DCGM for GPU telemetry on Ubuntu 18.04 LTS

+### Fixed Issues
+- The driver container now sets up the required dependencies on i2c and ipmi_msghandler modules.
+- Fixed an issue with the validation steps (for the driver and device plugin) taking considerable time.
+Node provisioning times are now improved by 5x.
+- The SRO custom resource definition is setup as part of the operator.
+- Fixed an issue with the clean up of driver mount files when deleting the operator from the cluster.
+This issue used to require a reboot of the node, which is no longer required.
 ### Known Limitations
-- With Kubernetes v1.16, Helm may fail to initialize.
-See [this issue](https://github.com/helm/helm/issues/6374) for more details.
-A workaround has already been included in the Helm installation steps above in this document.
 - GPU Operator will fail on nodes already setup with NVIDIA components (driver, runtime, device plugin).
-- Removing the GPU Operator will require you to reboot your nodes.
+Support for better error handling will be added in a future release.
+- This release of the operator does not support accessing images from private registries.
+This may be required for air-gapped deployments.

-### Contributions
+## Contributions
 [Read the document on contributions](https://github.com/NVIDIA/gpu-operator/blob/master/CONTRIBUTING.md).
 You can contribute by opening a [pull request](https://help.github.com/en/articles/about-pull-requests).

-### Getting Help
+## Support and Getting Help
 Please open [an issue on the GitHub project](https://github.com/NVIDIA/gpu-operator/issues/new) for any questions.
 Your feedback is appreciated.